reframejs/reframe/helpers/wildcard-api/readme.md

 ## Tailored Approach

-In the example above we have only have a single client: A web client.
+In the example above we have only have one client: A web app.

+You don't need a generic API.
+And actually a generic API is an unecessary indirection.
+Let's imagine we want our todo app to show

+Now the downside is that such tailored API is tighly coupled to the client.
+If you have few this is ok.
+But if you have (which can happen quickly on mobile) Our recommandation is to start with a tailored API and when you reallize you develop one (for example with GraphQL) in parallel. and progressively make your clients use more and more the generic API over time to finally remove the tailored API.

-You develop against SQL queries VS developing against a generic API.
+You develop against SQL queries (instead of being limited by a generic API).